BCZheng-dev/Cyclically_Dependent_Adversarial_Intelligence/README.md

 ### **Challenges**
 - ***No Suitable GAN Modules***:Current GAN architectures lack bidirectional cyclic training protocols required for this framework.
 Novel adversarial paradigms (e.g., cross-network gradient propagation) remain theoretical.
 - ***The Underlying Ethical Issues***:When it is able to evolute itslef, will it be beyond human control?
-And we assume a Control mechanisms: Gradient isolation layers + Human-in-the-loop evolution triggers.
+And we assume a control mechanisms: human-in-the-loop evolution triggers.

 ---